opussf/Rested/FEATURE.md

 # Feature document for Rested

+## Resize

+Thanks a lot for this neat addon :D
+Would you mind add a resizing handle at the botton of the window so we can resized it to display more toons at the same time?

+There is a scroll handle, but it is not working (default camera zoom keys are bypassing it and it can't be handled too).

+Thanks in advance for your help.
+Best regards.

 ## GreatVault

 Add a report and track how many possible rewards are in the great vault.